vsrinivas/fuchsia/examples/media/media_player/README.md

 toggles between play and pause.
 Touching the progress bar does a seek to that point.
 The space bar toggles between play and pause. 'q' quits.

-## AUDIO SUPPORT

-Audio output works on e.g. Acer with a supported USB audio device.
-We currently have no drivers for non-USB audio devices.
-The media player will play audio-only files.

 ## FORMAT SUPPORT

 Using the default ffmpeg profile, the following formats are supported.